niltwill/capcom-mods/scripts/readme.md

 I will add info for other scripts too soon.

+---

+# GS4 scripts (for Nintendo 3DS/DS)

+To get the script texts from the Nintendo 3DS port of Apollo Justice, you can use [dlgTool](https://github.com/onepiecefreak3/dlgTool).
+For the NDS or 3DS, there's also [phoenixtools](https://github.com/Missingmew/phoenixtools).

 # gs56-gmd-converter.py

 This script can be used to convert the GMD (script-related) files from the Nintendo 3DS port for GS5 and GS6 (Dual Destinies and Spirit of Justice) to editable text files and also convert them back to GMD.
+The understanding and reimplementation here is mostly thanks to the [Kuriimu's source code](https://github.com/IcySon55/Kuriimu/tree/master/src/text/text_gmd).
+Without it, this would have taken a lot more time.
+There's also support for big-endian with `--be` (default is little-endian), although I did not test that.

 This Python script be can easily changed to suit other GMD files for different games, with slight adjustments depending on how the header is constructed.
-There's also support for big-endian with `--be` (default is little-endian), although I did not test that.
+GMD V1 should be universal, so you only need to consider changes if the game has GMD V2.
+For that, according to the source code in Kuriimu, GMD V2 can have two structures: one has 20 bytes per label entry and the other 14 bytes per label entry.
+The bucket size also changes, one is 1024, the other is 2048.
+With 1024, that means 4 sections, and with 2048, it's 8 sections.
+Each bucket stores the offset or index of the first matching label entry.

+As for bucket entries:
+* Mobile/Switch: Each bucket entry is 64 bits (8 bytes).
+There may be explicit padding for the Switch, which is 0xCDCDCDCD.
+* CTR: Each bucket entry is 32 bits (4 bytes) without padding.

+However, this could differ based on the actual game.
+There's no way to know for sure without a hex editor.

 ### Usage